cedadev/ceda-arc-app/README.md

 [readthedocs](http://jasmin-arc-py.readthedocs.io/en/latest/) for how to set up and install `jasmin_arc`.

-If not using the default settings (e.g. different location of private key, certificate, output filename etc) then create a JSON config file and put the path to it in `JASMIN_ARC_CONFIG` in `settings_local.py`.
+A minimal `jasmin_arc` config file is included at `arcproj/jasmin_arc_config.json`.
+To change other options (e.g. different location of private key, certificate, output filename etc), either edit this file or change the `JASMIN_ARC_CONFIG` setting in `settings_local.py` to point to a different config file.

 ## Set up database